ayaanalamansari/sample/readme.md

 ## License

-AAll the rights are reserved to NoVacancy(novacancyreservations.com)
+All the rights are reserved to NoVacancy(novacancyreservations.com)